AnandhGinsheim/SpeedoMeter/ReadMe.txt

 To see the animation/speed simulation in normal speed, click over the speedometer to restart speed simulation/animation.
 Frame rate is set to 60fps.
 TODO or Improvement:
 1. Code Cleanup.
 2. Comments to be added.
-3. Checking for performance and memory.
+3. Checking for performance and memory. onDraw for speedometer is completed.